Tommy's Place @ Tip of Borneo!!!

 TYPES OF ROOMS AND PRICES!

-We have a total of only 21 different rooms of various types to suit people of different tastes and budgets and also we have just opened 12 backpacker beds.
+We have a total of only 21 different rooms of various types to suit people of different tastes and budgets and also we have just opened 8 backpacker beds as below:-

-10 units no sea view but inside it is equally as comfortable.
-Located just beside our beach side chalets.
+Located just beside our sea facing chalets.
 30 seconds walk to the sea.

 Old wing but sea facing